Towards Real-Time Advancement of Underwater Visual Quality with GAN: Experiments and Discussion

 \subsubsection{Basic Settings}

-By collecting practical underwater images from seafood breeding bases in Zhangzidao and Qingdao, China, a dataset was established using $2201$ frames as the training set, whereas the test set combined our data with public underwater images.
-Our training setting follows that provided by DCGAN \cite{bib:Ra15}.
-The leaning rate begins with $0.0002$, and a linear decay is employed after $50$ epochs.
-The Adam solver with parameters of $\beta=[0.50, 0.99] and \epsilon=10^{-8}$ is employed as the optimizer \cite{bib:Ki14}.
-In particular, the input and output resolutions are both $512\times 512$, and the batch size is fixed to $2$.
+By collecting underwater images on seabed in China, a training set was established with $2201$ images, whereas the test set combined our data with public underwater images.
+Our training setting is according to the DCGAN \cite{bib:Ra15}.
+The learning rate begins at $0.0002$, and a linear decay is employed after $50$ epochs.
+There are $65$-epoch iterations in total.
+The Adam solver with $\beta=[0.50, 0.99]$ is employed as the optimizer \cite{bib:Ki14}.
+Both the input and output resolutions are $512\times 512$.
+Additionally, the selection of $\omega$ is important.
+For example, if $\omega_U$ is too large, $G$ can rapidly generate images with lower underwater index, but simultaneously, $D$ will quickly distinguish real and fake samples.
+As a result, $\mathcal L_{GAN}$ loses its effect, and $G$ could bring about artifacts in the output images.
+If $\omega_U$ is too small, $\mathcal L_{U}$ can not impact the training process.
+Experimentally, $\omega_{GAN}=1, \omega_{U}=10, \omega_{DCP}=30$ are selected based on the model performance, and these training parameters can assure the stable training of GAN.
+Note that $\omega$ is only used for training, which would not appear in the test phase.
+Thus, for real-world applications, the GAN-RS does not depend on any experimental or empirical parameter.